Introduction

 I think there is a sound argument against the notion of the USG (or any government) having in its possession "off-world vehicles".
 The argument goes:

-Do we really believe that a government with superior technology (for sure to be used to enhance military capabilities) could resist the temptation to "rule them all"?
-No, that would be incredibly naïve.
+Do we believe that a government with superior military technology could resist the temptation to "rule them all"?
+No, that would be naïve.

 Nonetheless, I have to stay open to the possibility of the core secrets being a fact.
-Mostly because I realize that Mr Dolan (and other researchers) has a vastly wider and deeper knowledge about, for instance, the "Admiral Wilson document" than I have and have connections with individuals I can only dream of.
+Mostly, because I realise that Mr Dolan (and other researchers) has a wider and deeper knowledge about, for instance, the "Admiral Wilson document" than I have and has connections with individuals I can only dream of.

 To be clear, I do not doubt the authenticity of the Adm.
 Wilson docs.
-My problem is the lack of proof for the extraordinary claims ("off-world vehicles", and so on) made in the Adm.
+My problem is the lack of unambiguous facts for the extraordinary claims ("off-world vehicles", etc.) made in the Adm.
 Wilson docs.

 The point being with scenario III: If the core secrets are true, then I am afraid that full disclosure (whatever that is and would play out) is something I will probably not experience during my lifetime (35-40 years left, assuming I live until 80 or 85 years old).
 So, from that perspective, we should not want, wish, or think it is exciting that the core secrets may be true.
 But what I believe to be true does not make the core secrets false.

-Even if the core secrets are true, is the prospect of further disclosure/greater transparency really so dismal?
+Even if the core secrets are true, is the prospect of further disclosure/greater transparency so dismal?
 Perhaps not.
-As I already mentioned, I do not think we should underestimate powers that oppose too much or unnecessary governmental secrecy.
+As I already mentioned, I do not think we should underestimate the powers that oppose unnecessary governmental secrecy.
 Or powers that oppose totalitarian control.
 Younger generations will come into positions of political, economic, and legal power and influence.
 These younger individuals will have other values, beliefs, and perspectives on what a moral society is and how to build a humane society.
-I cannot see any reasons as to why not the "good" powers can prevail rather than the powers craving for more control, more secrecy, or maintaining the status quo.
+I cannot see why the "good" powers cannot prevail rather than the powers craving more control, more secrecy, or maintaining the status quo.

-In other words, disclosure/greater transparency is not lost, even if extraordinary claims such as the core secrets are true.
-However, if true, the disclosure process will be complicated, utterly slow, with much friction, and protracted over decades.
+In other words, greater transparency is not lost, even if extraordinary claims such as the core secrets are true.
+However, if true, complications, extreme slowness, much friction, and decades-long delays will characterise the disclosure process.
 But eventually, I am sure the world will know the truth about the UFO phenomenon.

 Scenario IV